David Hensley: Major leagues

 On August 20, 2022, the Astros selected Hensley's contract and promoted him to the major leagues.
-He made his major league debut on August 27, 2022, starting at shortstop and going 0-for-3 with a strikeout versus the Baltimore Orioles at Minute Maid Park.
+He made his major league debut on August 27, starting at shortstop and going 0-for-3 with a strikeout versus the Baltimore Orioles at Minute Maid Park.
 The following day, he doubled off Orioles starting pitcher Austin Voth in the third inning for his first major league hit.
 He collected his first three-hit game and reached base four times in a game for the first time in the major leagues versus the Texas Rangers on August 31.
 Hensley doubled home two runs on in fifth inning on September 4 versus Tucker Davidson of the Los Angeles Angels for his first two career RBI.
 Hensley hit his first major league home run on September 27 in the sixth inning at Minute Maid Park versus Ian Kennedy of the Arizona Diamondbacks.

-In 2022 he batted 10-for-27 with a home run and five RBIs with the Astros.
+In 2022 he batted 10-for-27 with a home run and five RBI with the Astros.
 He appeared at second base, third base, shortstop, left field, and as a DH and pinch hitter.

 Hensley made his postseason debut in Game 1 of the 2022 American League Division Series (ALDS), appearing as a pinch hitter in the ninth inning.
-He was hit by a Paul Sewald pitch, then replaced by Jake Meyers as pinch runner, who scored the lead run on a Yordan Álvarez three-run walk-off home run for an 8–7 final over the Seattle Mariners.
+He was hit by a Paul Sewald pitch, then replaced by Jake Meyers as pinch runner, who scored the lead run on a Yordan Alvarez three-run walk-off home run for an 8–7 final over the Seattle Mariners.
 It was the first walk-off home run in an MLB postseason contest with the home team down to their final out in the ninth inning and trailing by more than one run.
 The Astros advanced to the World Series and defeated the Philadelphia Phillies in six games to give Hensley his first career World Series title.
+In 2023, Hensley played in 30 games for the Astros, batting .119/.213/.167 with one home run and three RBI.

+Hensley was optioned to Triple–A Sugar Land to begin the 2024 season.
+In 81 games for Sugar Land, he batted .234/.352/.376 with seven home runs, 35 RBI, and 17 stolen bases.
+Hensley was designated for assignment by the Astros on July 22, 2024.

+Miami Marlins

+On July 29, 2024, Hensley was claimed off waivers by the Miami Marlins.
+In 23 games for the Marlins, he slashed .212/.293/.288 with one home run, four RBI, and one stolen base.
+On November 1, Hensley was removed from the 40–man roster and sent outright to the minors.
+He elected free agency on November 4.

+Detroit Tigers

+On February 13, 2025, Hensley signed a minor league contract with the Detroit Tigers.
+In 15 appearances for the Triple-A Toledo Mud Hens, he went 4-for-47 (.085) with one home run, four RBI, and nine walks.
+Hensley was released by the Tigers organization on April 29.